jogrms/kin/README.md

 (use 'kin.mixins)
 ```

-Suppose that you are trying to define a reqursive version of fib and apply
+Suppose that you are trying to define a recursive version of fib and apply
 memoization to it.
 You can start by defining a recursive fib generator using the `defgen` macro: